GCC15/bilibili-captcha/README.md

 ## Benchmark

-The function test_recognize_http which tests recognizing the captcha characters from bilibili.com is run 1000 times (test_recognize_http(num=1000)) on Amazon Elastic Compute Cloud and the result is as follows:
+The function test_recognize_http which tests recognizing the CAPTCHA characters from bilibili.com is run 1000 times (test_recognize_http(num=1000)) on Amazon Elastic Compute Cloud and the result is as follows:

 Fail:  233